MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-booking-rules.md

     })(MSFSAENG || (MSFSAENG = {}));

 ## Additional notes
-- The Bookable Resource Booking is enabled to leverage Booking Rules, to create warning or error messages that users see when creating or editing a resource booking record, based on custom conditions.
-Due to which, Business Process Flows cannot be used on Bookable Resource Booking entity.
+- The bookable resource booking is enabled to leverage booking rules, in order to create warning or error messages that users see when creating or editing a resource booking record, based on custom conditions.
+As a result, business process flows can't be used on the bookable resource booking entity.

 ### See also
  [Schedule within time constraints](../field-service/schedule-time-constraints.md)